ayl-duke-dev-28/trader-bot/README.md

 Market-closed cycles, earnings-blackout exclusions, and cycles with no intents are written to `logs/trader.log`, not to the Excel activity log.
+Invalid market-data quotes are also written to `logs/trader.log`.
+They do not produce an order or Excel activity row because they are rejected before order planning.

 ## Going live